dbader13/StreamWare-website/content/authors/david-brooks/_index.md

 bio: David Brooks is the Haley Family Professor of Computer Science, School of Engineering and Applied Sciences, at Harvard University.

 interests:
-- Data Science
+- Computer architecture
-- High Performance Computing
+- Multi-layer hardware optimization
-- Real-World Analytics
+- Embedded and High-Performance Computing

 education:
   courses: